petesramek/petesramek/README.md

 I build software that stays understandable, behaves well in production, and can keep evolving without becoming an operational burden.

 Most of my background is in backend, cloud, mobile, and distributed systems.
-I invest in understanding system behavior, keeping architecture proportional, and dealing with practical concerns like performance, diagnostics, and reliability.
+I invest in understanding system behavior, keeping technical decisions proportional, and dealing with practical concerns like performance, diagnostics, reliability, and operational cost.

 This is the technical territory I tend to operate in most often, along with the principles that shape how I approach it.